facebook/react/compiler/forget/src/__tests__/fixtures/hir/error.while-with-assignment-in-test.expect.md

 ## Error

 ```
-TODO: Handle conversion of VariableDeclaration to expression
+TODO: Cannot declare variables in a value block, tried to declare 'value$0'
 ```